 The Eastern Arborvitae [Thuja occidentalis] is originally from Eastern Canada and the Northeastern United States.
 In the middle of the 16th century this evergreen conifer was introduced to Europe.
 Thuja occidentalis belongs to the cypress family [Cupressaceae], which is primarily characterised by its scaly leaves.
 Nowadays, there is a large multiplicity in varieties of the Eastern Arborvitae.
 Most of them basically differ by habit and colour.

 In 1998 Jan Lescow discovered the Eastern Arborvitae 'Dark Embers'®, which especially stands out through its intensive dark green foliage and the bright orange of the young shoots.
 This creates a delightful contrast.
-After many years of thorough verification in regard to stability, resistance and hardiness, Thuja occidentalis 'Dark Embers'® was registered as a trademark and placed under "Plant Variety Protection" in the EU and USA [Thuja occidentalis 'Lesdasma' (S) - Variety Protection No. EU 38329].
+After many years of thorough verification in regard to stability, resistance and hardiness, Thuja occidentalis 'Dark Embers'® was registered as a trademark and placed under "Plant Variety Protection" in the EU and USA [Thuja occidentalis 'Lesdasma' (S)].
 It originally evolved from the widely known variety Thuja occidentalis 'Smaragd', which in comparison has a light green appearance.
 The pyramidal habit of Thuja occidentalis 'Dark Embers'® resembles to the one of Thuja occidentalis 'Smaragd', but it is slightly slimmer.
 With an annual growth of 15 cm, it belongs to the medium growing Eastern Arborvitae.
 In an advanced age a height of approximately 7 meters can be reached.